threefoldtech/zos/docs/internals/flist/readme.md

 ## zinit unit

-The zinit unit file of the module specify the command line,  test command, and the order where the services need to be booted.
+The zinit unit file of the module specifies the command line, test command, and the order in which the services need to be booted.

 Flist module depends on the storage and network pkg.
-This is because he needs connectivity to download flist and data and he needs storage to be able to cache the data once downloaded.
+This is because it needs connectivity to download flist and data and it needs storage to be able to cache the data once downloaded.

-Flist doesn't do anything special on the system except creating a bunch of directory it will use during its lifetime
+Flist doesn't do anything special on the system except creating a bunch of directories it will use during its lifetime.